Himanta Biswa Sarma sworn-in as 15th Chief Minister of Assam | Politics

 Ten new ministers took the oath in Assamese while Suklabaidya did it in Bengali, Singhal in English and Brahma in Bodo language.

 Sarma's ministry has representation from all the major areas and communities.
-Mohan, Borah and Kishan represent the tea tribe community.
-Neog and both the AGP ministers are from Upper Assam, while Dass and Patowary are from Lower Assam.
+Kishan represent the tea tribe community.
+Mohan, Borah, Neog and both the AGP ministers are from Upper Assam, while Dass and Patowary are from Lower Assam.

-Suklabaidya hailed from Barak Valley, Hazarika from Central Assam along with Singhal while Pegu is from the Northern bank.
+Suklabaidya hailed from Barak Valley, Hazarika from Central Assam while Singhal and Pegu are from the Northern bank.

 The maximum strength of the ministry in Assam is 18, including the chief minister.